jmrphy/media_civil_war/media_civil_war.md

-regarding the key relevant comparison (namely, the difference between positive and zero mass media density), substantively because the most politically salient and puzzling stylized fact about civil war is its far greater prevalence in the period 1945-1999 *compared* to the previous period of modern world history.
+regarding the key relevant comparison (namely, the difference between positive and zero mass media density), substantively because the most politically salient and puzzling stylized fact about civil war is its far greater prevalence in the period 1945-1999 compared to the previous period of modern world history.

 Another drawback to this strategy is that considering only television density apart from newspaper and radio density may fail to capture mass media density in general.
-However, first, television density is highly correlated with mass media density and disaggregated regressions in the original analyses also show that television density has strong and robust effects in the same, expected direction of mass media density.
-Second, because television, with newspapers, is subject to greater economies of scale than radio and is therefore more likely to be pacifying, it should therefore be a relatively harder test of the war-before-peace theory than mass media density in general.
+However, first, television density is highly correlated with mass media density (r = 0.91.
+Second, television plausibly is subject to the greatest economies of scale among the three components of mass media density, which means it should be the most pacifying of the three.
+Therefore, it should be a relatively harder test of the war-before-peace theory than mass media density in general.
 If mass media density truly has a monotonic pacifiying effect on the likelihood of civil war rather than the non-linear effect hypothesized here, then a long-run time-series analysis of television density should be more likely to suggest monotonic pacification than mass media density in general.
-If the war-before-peace effect is observed for television density, it would be stronger evidence of the hypothesis than would be a measure of mass media density which averages all media technologies.
+If the war-before-peace effect is observed, it would be stronger evidence of the hypothesis than would be a general index of mass media density.
+For these reasons, relying solely on television density to test Hypothesis 2 is a reasonable and conservative solution to the lack of historical time-series reflecting newspaper and radio density.

-As robustness checks, subsequent models of the international-level dynamics include controls for global events likely to shape the likelihood of civil war onsets.
+Modeling the international-level dynamics of civil war onsets, I also include controls for global events likely to shape the likelihood of civil war onsets.
 The variable *STATES* controls for the number of states in the international system in each year [@CorrelatesofWarProject:2011wm] to control for the possibility that civil war prevalence is shaped by the number of units subject to the possibility of civil war. *WWI* is a dummy variable for the years